Sanseer/Robatim/README.md

 # Robatim
 pronounced *row-bay-tum*

-Robatim is a music generator that creates a short four-part tune using period form from the common practice style.
-It creates a chord progression (bass), picks a rhythm, and then adds the remaining voices using the conventions of counterpoint and voice leading.
-The rhythm and notes are embellished, the sheet music created, and the MIDI file exported.
+Robatim is a pseudo-random music generator based on the conventions of the common practice period.

 ## FYI